-With more regular and interesting travel options, the ferry service is the more popular way of getting from Cebu to Bohol.
+With more regular and interesting travel options, the ferry service is the more popular way of getting to Bohol.

-2 very different ways of traveling over from Cebu to Bohol, catering to the very different types of travelers out there.
+Two very different ways of traveling over to Bohol, catering to the very different types of travelers out there.
 Either way, you’re in for a treat when you land on the island of Bohol.

 If you happen to be on the tiny island of Siquijor, south of Bohol, then don’t worry because there are still ways to get directly from Siquijor to Bohol.
 Typical with many island regions in Asia, the ferry is the main form of transport.

 A daily ferry departs from Larena Port in Siquijor at 12:30 pm and takes you to Tagbilaran Port in Bohol.
 There is just 1 ferry a day to take you from Siquijor to Bohol.

 The ferry from Siquijor to Bohol takes approximately 1.5 hours and costs around 850 pesos, with an additional terminal fee of 20 pesos.

 I would again recommend booking your ticket online in advance with Klook to get the best rates and to avoid any hold-ups on the day of travel.

 The journey from Siquijor to Bohol is relatively simple, providing you’re not stuck for time.
 With there just being 1 ferry a day, you really do have to plan your time around the limited service.